mibuthu/wp-comment-guestbook/readme.txt

 10. Example guestbook widget

 == Changelog ==

+= 0.6.1 (2014-03-01) =
+* added option to change label of submit button
+* added option to change label of reply link
+* fixed option default value in descriptions
+* fixed readme

 = 0.6.0 (2014-02-22) =
 * Splitted admin page in about and settings page